sriramss/docs-csm/104-NCN-PARTITIONING.md

 1. `ROOTRAID` is the persistent root overlayFS, it commits and saves all changes made to the running OS and it stands on a RAID1 mirror.
 2. `CONLIB` is a persistent overlayFS for containerd, it commits and saves all new changes while allowing read-through to pre-existing (baked-in) data from the squashFS.
 3. `ETCDK8S` is a persistent overlayFS for etcd, it works like the `CONLIB` overlayFS however this exists in an encrypted LUKS2 partition.
-4. `K8SKUBE` is a persistent overlayFS for kubelet, it works exactly as the `CONLIB` overlayFS.

 #### OverlayFS Example